taiwo2/ror-social-scaffold/README.md

 ## Concept of mutual friendship

 > A mutual friend is an individual who has established a friendship with two people.
 When those two people meet, they learn that they share the same friend; that friend they have in common is their mutual friend.
-If the two people become friends, a circle of friendship develops between the mutual friend and the other individuals.
-Mutual friendships are commonplace in schools, where kids are introduced to each other by a mutual friend.
-Adults often meet other people in the workplace, bars, restaurants and other social settings due to a mutual friend introducing them.
-From [our](https://oureverydaylife.com/mutual-friend-mean-10031289.html#:~:text=A%20mutual%20friend%20is%20an,common%20is%20their%20mutual%20friend.)
+If the two people become friends, a circle of friendship develops between the mutual friend and the other individuals - from [our](https://oureverydaylife.com/mutual-friend-mean-10031289.html#:~:text=A%20mutual%20friend%20is%20an,common%20is%20their%20mutual%20friend.)

 ## Live Demo